ve7kfx/RPG_BBS/README.md

 3. **Thread Interaction**: Users can browse threads, create posts, and reply (based on their access level).
 4. **Private Messages**: Users can send private messages through the private messaging system.
 5. **Character Management**: Users can create and edit their own characters, while the GM can manage NPCs.
-6. **Dice Roller**: Users can roll dice for various in-game mechanics.
+6. **Dice Roller**: Users can roll dice for various in-game mechanics use the format /roll 1d6+1.

 ---